coreinfrastructure/best-practices-badge/doc/criteria.md

 Here are the current criteria.
 Note that:

-* The criteria marked with "&#8224;" are intended to be automatically testable if the project follows standard conventions and is hosted on a site (e.g., GitHub) with decent API support.
-* The criteria marked with "*" at the end may be not applicable or not required; see their text for more information.
 * Text inside square brackets is the short name of the criterion.
 * In a few cases rationale is also included.
 * We expect that there will be a few other fields for the project name, description, project URL, repository URL (which may be the same as the project URL), and license(s).
+* In some cases N/A ("not applicable") may be an appropriate and permitted response.

+We intend to try to automatically test and fill in information if the project follows standard conventions and is hosted on a site (e.g., GitHub) with decent API support.

 ### Basics